Oboz Sawtooth II Low BDry - Women's Review

 Weight

 All that sticky rubber that we love comes with a price, which is a heavier hiking shoe.
-And while there is no question that weight is an important factor when it comes to hiking shoes, we believe that the stability, protection, and solid ride of the Sawtooth II are worth the extra weight.
+And while there is no question that weight is an essential factor when it comes to hiking shoes, we believe that the stability, protection, and solid ride of the Sawtooth II are worth the extra weight.
 And the new version is, in fact, lighter than the original Sawtooth, bringing it closer to the rest in this metric.

-Often, lightweight hiking shoes don't work well for longer or multi-day hikes, or when carrying weight in a pack.
+Often, lightweight hiking shoes don't work well for longer or multi-day hikes or when carrying weight in a pack.
 The lightest shoes that we tested weigh about 4 ounces less per shoe, but they lack the traction, support, and durability of the Sawtooth II.
-If light and fast is your style, you might want to look at other options, but for max protection and durability, this shoe beat the rest.
+If light and fast is your style, you might want to look at other options, but for max protection and durability, this shoe beats the rest.

 Water Resistance

 As with most of the hiking shoes that advertise waterproofness, the Oboz Sawtooth II Low did not leak at all in our testing.
 It is made with Oboz's BDry waterproof membrane, which keeps the water out while also transporting foot sweat out.
 We were a little surprised by how much water the Sawtooth II absorbed in our bucket test — over an ounce per shoe!
-While it would be a rare hike that you are standing around in three-plus inches of water for ten minutes or more, it is possible that a downpour could soak the shoes and you would be carrying around that extra weight.
-Leather can absorb water, but luckily it can also be treated with a little waterproofing wax for better repellency.
+While it would be a rare hike that you are standing around in three-plus inches of water for ten minutes or more, it is possible that a downpour could soak the shoes, and you would be carrying around that extra weight.
+Leather can absorb water, but luckily it can also be treated with a bit of waterproofing wax for better repellency.

 Durability

-One thing to note is that sticky rubber soles, like the Sawtooth II has, will wear out faster if you wear them on concrete or asphalt surfaces, so stick to the trails to maximize their life.
+One thing to note is that sticky rubber soles, like those on the Sawtooth II, will wear out faster if you wear them on concrete or asphalt surfaces, so stick to the trails to maximize their life.
 Of course, this is true for any shoe.

 Multiple testers and our scoring metrics agree — the Oboz Sawtooth II Low BDry is a fantastic shoe for all kinds of hiking objectives.
 They stand out in almost all of our testing metrics, but we especially appreciate their comfort, stability, waterproofness, and sticky rubber.
-Our feet are always happy at the end of an adventure in the Sawtooth II and we think you will love them, too.
+Our feet are always happy at the end of an adventure in the Sawtooth II, and we think you will love them, too.
+The Sawtooth II is cheaper than a full hiking boot and costs less than many models we tested.
+Considering that it excels in so many conditions, comes with a well-built and supportive insole, and is durable enough to last for years, we think this shoe is a great value.
+Dig this shoe, but don't need the waterproofing?
+Oboz also produces a non-waterproof version of this shoe for about 30 bucks less.